 6 Examples of Fintech Content Marketing That Works

-We’re not just talking about nicely written content with fun graphics that bring in just traffic, we’re talking about content that actually generates customers (or in one case, employees).
+We’re not just talking about nicely written content with fun graphics that bring in just traffic, we’re talking about content that actually generates potential customers (or in one case, employees).

 Before we get started, what is our definition for “content marketing”?